Information for Students

 Recognition of Candidates

-Candidates will rise as a group when their degree is conferred.
+For the Undergraduate ceremony, candidates will rise as a group when degrees are conferred.

 Conclusion of Ceremony